What is a dental crown?

 Crown options at Innova Smiles

-Timeline: 2–3 hours total (prep, scan, mill, cement) Material: Lithium disilicate or zirconia ceramic Best for: Most back teeth and many front teeth, patients who can't take multiple days off
+Timeline: 2 to 3 hours total (prep, scan, mill, cement) Material: Lithium disilicate (IPS e.max) or zirconia ceramic Best for: Most back teeth and many front teeth, patients who cannot take multiple days off

 Traditional Lab-Fabricated Crown

-We scan or take an impression, send it to a dental lab, and you wear a temporary crown for 2–3 weeks while the lab crafts your permanent restoration.
+We scan or take an impression, send it to a dental lab, and you wear a temporary crown for 2 to 3 weeks while the lab crafts your permanent restoration.

-Timeline: Two appointments, 2–3 weeks apart Material: Porcelain-fused-to-metal (PFM), all-ceramic, or full zirconia Best for: Complex esthetic cases where lab artistry is needed, very posterior molars under heavy bite force
+Timeline: Two appointments, 2 to 3 weeks apart Material: Porcelain-fused-to-metal (PFM), all-ceramic, or full zirconia Best for: Complex esthetic cases where lab artistry is needed (front teeth with unusual color gradients or translucency requirements), very posterior molars under heavy bite force, and cases involving multiple adjacent crowns that require precise color matching across units

 Step-by-step: what happens during crown treatment